 (JMU eID and password required)

-- The TEACH Act does not allow for the digitization and streaming of “highly creative works” in their entirety.
-Such works would include popular, mainstream movies, but also any type of movie that is a work of fiction, or includes creative, dramatic elements or artistic endeavors like dance or musical performance.
-Only a very small portion of a highly creative work may be streamed.
+- Highly creative works, like popular, mainstream movies or any type of movie that is a work of fiction, or includes creative, dramatic elements or artistic endeavors like dance or musical performance may not be streamed in their entirety.

-- In all instances, it is preferable to rely on lawfully licensed streaming video, as opposed to the TEACH Act.
-Possibilities would include referring students to existing and affordable streaming platforms (Amazon Prime, Netflix).
-Liaison Librarians – https://apps.lib.jmu.edu/staffdir/liaisons.aspx – can advise on acquiring licensed content to be made available through JMU Libraries.
+- It is preferable to rely on lawfully licensed streaming video.
+Possibilities would include referring students to existing and affordable streaming platforms (Amazon Prime, Netflix) or reaching out to Liaison Librarians – https://apps.lib.jmu.edu/staffdir/liaisons.aspx – who can advise on acquiring licensed content to be made available through JMU Libraries.
+It is also sometimes possible to find instances where lawful copies of media have been uploaded to popular streaming platforms by copyright holders, meaning that students can be advised to access content through that method.

-If the media is available for purchase from Netflix, Amazon, Hulu or any similar provider for a reasonable fee, then please direct students to purchase media, rather than making streaming requests.
+If the media is available for purchase from Netflix, Amazon, Hulu or any similar provider for a reasonable fee, please direct students to purchase or lease that media rather than making streaming requests.

-JMU Libraries may choose to purchase streaming media rather than providing LMS streaming services; course instructors can then refer their students to identified sections of the streaming media for instructional purposes.
+JMU Libraries may choose to purchase streaming media rather than providing LMS streaming services; course instructors can then refer their students to these items in the library’s collection.

 This service is not a library e-reserves service.
 For those types of requests please visit the Course Reserves page.